FilipSulich/multi-scale-modeling/Assignment4/readme.md

 ![Alt Sketch](./screenshots/sketch.JPG)

+From cell dynamics we know that the pathogenic cells produce the chemical at a constant rate (dchem[0] = 0.1).
+At the same time for other cells the chemical is degraded (dchem[0] = -0.001 * c->Chemical(0)).

+From cell to cell transport and cell house keeping we know that the chemical will affect the wall stability of the cell.
+We calculate the size of the flux based on wall's length and diffusion coefficient (that is calculated based on stiffness).
+The flux is calculated here: phi = length * diffusionCoef * ( w->C2()->Chemical(0) - w->C1()->Chemical(0) ), and is later corrected based on cells' areas.
+So the cell wall's stability influences what exactly gets transported in between cells.

 ## Exercise 4

 We now adjust the diffusion coefficient by a factor of 10.
 The diffusion coefficient (D[0]) is currently set to 1e-05.
 First, we increase it to 1e-04.